-(a) Floor space
+(b) Floor space

-There may not be more than 10% difference in the floor space of the two dwelling units and the total floor space of each of the two units may not exceed 250 m per unit.
+There may not be more than 10% difference in the floor space of the two dwelling units and the total floor space of each of the two units may not exceed 250 m2 per unit.

-- (b) Height - (i) The height of a double dwelling house may not exceed 6 metres from the base to the wall plate in all cases, and 8,5 metres to the ridge of the roof in the case of a pitched roof. - (ii) The general provisions regarding earth banks and retaining structures in this by-law apply. - (c) Coverage and building lines - (i) Building lines are at least the distance indicated in the table entitled "Coverage and building lines" from the relevant erf boundary:
+- (c) Height - (i) The height of a double dwelling house may not exceed 6,5 metres to the wall plate in all cases, and 8,5 metres to the ridge of the roof in the case of a pitched roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply. - (d) Building lines: - (i) The street building line is at least 4 metres. - (ii) The side building line is at least 3 metres. - (iii) The rear building line is at least 2 metres. - (iv) The general building line encroachments in this By-law apply.